 Buses are the most widely used public transportation in the city.
 A day’s pass cost an average of around €3 to €7.

-Traveling through rail is very popular and cost-effective in Portugal.
+Traveling by rail is very popular and cost-effective in Portugal.
 If you’re traveling long distances, then you can consider taking the train.
-And if you buy a train ticket a week in advance, you will acquire a good discount (40percent to 50percent).
+If you buy a train ticket a week in advance, you will acquire a good discount (40 percent to 50 percent).
 The prices are very affordable, for instance, a ticket from Faro to Lisbon would cost you around €12.

-You can also rent or buy a car to get to places if you plan to stay here for a long duration.
+You can also rent or buy a car to get to places if you plan to stay in the Algarve for a long duration.
 Additionally, you can also rent a car for occasional use.
 You can do that from either Faro airport or a local rental company.
-The price of renting a car starts approximately €25-€30 per day in summer and €10 in winter.
+The price of renting a car starts at approximately €25-€30 per day in summer and €10 in winter.

 For most of the year, the Algarve region experiences a warm climate with a short period of rainfall.
 It has one of the best climates in all of Europe.
 Combine the sunny climate with the scenic beauty and you get a perfect place to live!